mkudija/mkudija.github.io/reading/notes/2017-03-15-Strangers in a Strange Land.md

             * Econ professor whose favorite quality of prospective PhDs is a undergrad degree in classics: to ennobling the soul
             * Strauss: "liberal education is the counter-poison to the corroding effects of mass culture" (135, "Liberal education and mass democracy")
             * Liberal education names to know: Anthony Esolen, Allan Bloom, Neil Postman, Matthew Crawford, Alastair MacIntyre
-            * Liberal education is important to move beyond cogs in STEM machine, and because we need educated people fordemocracy  to work
+            * Liberal education is important to move beyond cogs in STEM machine, and because we need educated people for democracy  to work
         * Law, courts, legal profession
             * We have a passion for justice but loss of confidence in the foundations of justice
             * Obama administration use of executive orders as a primary means of enacting agenda skirts the intention of the constitution